Frozen Chips that are Gluten Free in Oz

 Aldi is a tricky one sometimes when you are gluten free.
 The main issue is you can’t plan ahead by looking up ingredients online.
 Luckily I’ve popped in the store and checked a few labels for you!
 In terms of ingredients many of the Aldi chips list dextrose (wheat) however this is safe for coeliacs as it’s highly processed.

-Note: I’ve also heard that Aldi’s curly fries are gluten free by ingredient.
+I’ve also heard that Aldi’s curly fries are gluten free by ingredient.
 However, I haven’t seen them in store for months.
 I’m not sure they are available these days.

 Season’s Pride Sweet Potato Chips

 I am absolutely not a fan of sweet potato fries so you won’t get a review of these from me.
-However, they are gluten free by ingredient so that’s awesome for everyone else!
+However, they are gluten free by ingredient so that’s awesome for everyone else! $4.69 for 750g.

 Buy it from: Aldi

-Season’s Pride Crinkle Cut Chips
+Season’s Pride Straight Cut Chips

 Buy it from: Aldi